kjolley/BIGSdb_documentation/administration.rst

   automatically.

   * Allowed: any positive integer.

+* name - Name of scheme.

+  * Allowed: any text.

-* description - Short description - this is used in tables so make sure it's not too long.
+* description - More detailed description of scheme.

   * Allowed: any text.